hugosenari/node-custom-lambda/v12.xStream/README.md

 ## Problems

 * `/next`|`/response` streams JSON, then we can't really get any benefit of this, [what if...](https://github.com/dominictarr/JSONStream) :-P
-* We can't run multiple events at same;
+* We can't run multiple events at same time

 ## Conclusion